 The European Market, located in Mound Precinct has some unique offerings, and traditional gifts that your family and friends will enjoy opening.
 If you get peckish while you’re wandering around, you’ll find no shortage of scrumptious street food and hot drinks to warm you up from the inside out.

 Plan your schedule!

 The above five markets are just some of the great Christmas events that are held in the UK and all over Europe during the festive season.
 If you plan your schedule carefully, you could even book yourself on more than one because after all, the more the better, surely?!

-When you travel by coach, you’ll have the chance to relax and enjoy the experience – as well as having plenty of room for all those bags of shopping on your return!
+When you travel by coach or minibus, you’ll have the chance to relax and enjoy the experience - as well as having plenty of room for all those bags of shopping on your return!

 How we can help